Pillar 2 – Responsibility in Relationships – Podcast 4

 Pillar 2 – Responsibility in Relationships

-Being responsible applies to so many aspects of a person’s life, such as a student, a parent, an employee, or an employer, but today I am going to talk about the responsibility that applies to you personally and your relationship as you can’t have one without the other.
+Being responsible applies to many aspects of a person’s life, such as being a student, a parent, an employee, or an employer.
+However, today I am going to discuss the responsibility that is personal and integral to your relationship, as you can’t have one without the other.

 Have you heard the saying